The TIAA Paul A. Samuelson Award for Outstanding Scholarly Writing on Lifelong Financial Security

 The Hesburgh Award is named in honor of the late Rev. Theodore M. Hesburgh, C.S.C., former president of the University of Notre Dame and longtime member of the TIAA and CREF Boards of Overseers.
 A world-renowned educator and humanitarian, Father Hesburgh (1917-2015) was among the most influential figures in the modern history of higher education.

-This prestigious annual award, which is sponsored by the TIAA Institute and administered by the American Council on Education (ACE), is given to a current college or university president or chancellor who embodies Father Hesburgh’s commitment to higher education and society at large.
+Sponsored by the TIAA Institute and administered by the American Council on Education (ACE), the Hesburgh Award is given to a current college or university president or chancellor who embodies Father Hesburgh’s commitment to higher education and society at large.
 The winner is chosen by an independent panel of judges.

 Father Hesburgh on leadership excellence

 The TIAA Theodore M. Hesburgh Award for Leadership Excellence in Higher Education is named in honor of the late Reverend Theodore M. Hesburgh, C.S.C.